 So where's the log message on this commit?
 For that we have to look in a different DAG.
-Using the same technique as above, we find that the leaf for the version control comments DAG is 053da8cbbd986b14dc06b3d8dab08be3388266ff.
+Using the same technique find that the leaf for the version control comments DAG above, we is as 053da8cbbd986b14dc06b3d8dab08be3388266ff.
 Let's dump that changeset and see what it looks like.